ShahirahFikri/Class-Assignment---Input-Validation-Client-Server-Side-/README.md

 This represents a HTML login form with username and password fields as well as a submit button.
 For validation, the form includes the necessary input fields and pattern attributes.
 The username field only accepts alphanumeric characters with lengths ranging from 4 to 16 characters, whereas the password field requires a minimum of 8 characters, including at least one uppercase letter, one lowercase letter, and one number.
 The form is styled with CSS, including a container class and an opacity-changing button on hover.
 The form action is "action_page.php" and the method is "post," implying that the form data is being submitted to a server for processing.

 ## - *linkpage.php* <br />
+In PHP, the provided code determines a function with the name verifyCredentials.
+This function is in charge of confirming user credentials by determining whether the supplied username and password correspond to the entries kept in a MySQL database.
+In order to prevent SQL injection, the function sanitises the input before connecting to the database and running a query to get the hashed password for the specified username.
+The password_verify function is then used to compare the hashed password to the supplied password, returning true if the credentials are legitimate and otherwise returning false.
+Before exiting, the function assures adequate error handling and shuts the database connection.

 ## 3) CLASS ASSIGNMENT 3 - AUTHORIZATION